roshsundar/Code_Archive/README.md

 # Code_Archive
-Some of my coding projects - from middle school to present.
+Purpose: Some of my coding projects - from middle school to present.
 Some of the projects are hardware (microcontroller) based.
+Author: Roshan Sundar